lbryio/lbry.com/content/faq/block-rewards.md

 ---
-title: What are the LBRY Block Rewards?
+title: What is mining and what are the LBRY Block Rewards?
 category: mining
+order: 1
 ---

+## What is Mining?

+Mining is a process where computing power is used to verify transactions on LBRY network and add them to the public ledger (LBRY blockchain).
+It is also a process of how additional new LBRY credits (LBC) are created as a reward for the successful miners (see details below).
+The process uses the mining software to calculate complex mathematical puzzles in order to secure the transactions.
+Both CPU and GPU hardware can be used for mining, but the current market is dominated by GPU mining.
+LBRY uses a mix of SHA512, SHA256 and RIPEMD hash functions in its algorithm.
+To put it in the most simple terms: mining enables secure and fast LBC transactions.

-## 0. Only Trust the Source
+## Only Trust the Source

 The source code, and not this file, is the only true definition of the block rewards.
 That source file is located here in [`master`]:

 [https://github.com/lbryio/lbrycrd/blob/master/src/main.cpp](https://github.com/lbryio/lbrycrd/blob/master/src/main.cpp#L1576)

-## 1. Reward Schedule
+## Mining Reward Schedule

 Eventually 1,000,000,000 LBRY credits will exist.
 They are awarded on the following schedule: